 Top three reasons to choose tap water over commercial bottled water:

-- Tap water in Durham is clean and safe.
+- Municipal water in the Region is clean and safe.

 - It reduces waste to fill a reusable container.